slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.
 - people don’t get rich because of intelligence.
 Most people who get rich in business are usually insanely self-disciplined.
 Self-discipline is the real metric for succes
+- Never worship money, but always avoid people who hate money.
+They hate competence.
+They have a distorted view of reality.
+They are losers.
+Never associate with losers... or you’ll become one.
 -->

 > *"To be wealthy, accumulate all those things that money can’t buy." (...)